Mimi-Vinaiphat/portfolio/final_project_3_mimi.md

 I think that all the steps / processes that we have done since assignment 1 help shape the storyboard and what I want to include in my final project.
 Not only that, when I put on the texts / story, I try to have them coherent with each other, have clear texts and be straightforwards and that comes from critique.
 Feedbacks from classmate, friends, those you ask help a lot in creating and adjusting the stories as they are from people who have no idea on the story.
 They are not me who knows everything, so sometimes they catches stuff, from an outsiders' views.
+<br/> Also, you may have to focus only one side of story and be willing to cut something out if it hinders your main goal.
+Like when I decided to cur the bonus part out as it makes my audiences confusing.